 Expand funding and access for all children to ensure the healthy development of Florida’s children through targeted programs that support mental health, infant mortality and disparities in birth outcomes, and access to health care.

-Maximize the impact of intervention services by managing caseloads, adequately serving infants and toddlers with significant delays, prohibiting the use of seclusion and restraint rooms in school settings, implementing universal developmental screenings, and streamlining transitions between state programs.
+Maximize the impact of intervention services by managing caseloads, adequately serving infants and toddlers with significant delays implementing universal developmental screenings, and streamlining transitions between state programs.

-Support programs and strategies that produce evidenced based results that mitigate recidivism, do not disproportionately affect youth based on color or background, and allow for state attorney discretion on filing charges against juveniles who receive concurrent civil citations.
+Support programs and strategies that produce evidenced-based results that mitigate recidivism and allow for state attorney discretion on filing charges against juveniles who receive concurrent civil citations.